Eugene-Myong/cse15l-lab-reports/LabReport3.md

 It would be useful if we could use something other than a string to search for, wouldn't it?
 Well guess what, `grep -f`s got your back.

 `grep -f` takes a file instead of a string for its `(argument1)`.
 Most commonly this is a text file, and that's what the `-f` stands for: file!
+What using a file instead of a word means is that the command `grep` will run for each line in that file.

 Here's how it looks:
 ```